@UC Berkeley

 Visiting Student

+After graduating in Pharmacy, I am now a PhD student in Pharmacological Biomolecular Sciences, Experimental and Clinical at the University of Milan.
 My research focuses on the link between mitochondrial lipid and lipoprotein metabolism in the liver, particularly in hepatocytes and Kupffer cells, with the aim of identifying relevant targets for the treatment of dyslipidemia and cardiovascular diseases.
+I joined the lab to further investigate the intricate interplay between mitochondrial dynamics and cholesterol trafficking.
+Outside the lab, I am a competitive fencer, and I enjoy cycling around the city and hiking.

 Open Positions